 A job offer letter is an informal employment contract used in private sector employment.
 The job offer letter usually spells out just the basics of compensation and benefits, paid time off, job title, and reporting relationships.

 Employers who use a job offer letter with senior employees may need to offer senior level employees a job offer letter that spells out many of the same components you would find in a formal employment contract.
-Many senior employees prefer an attorney negotiated employment contract that spells out all agreements in detail.
+Many senior employees prefer an attorney negotiated an employment contract that spells out all agreements in detail.

 Depending on the position the employment contract or job offer letter defines, the employee may be required to sign a non-disclosure agreement and/or a non-compete agreement to get hired.
 These are usually non-negotiable signed documents.